-In their research, Marios Krestenitis et al. used smaller image patches to train various models \citep{OilSpillDataset}.
+In their research, Marios Krestenitis et al. used smaller image patches to train various models \cite{OilSpillDataset}.
 The smallest and largest image patch sizes used in their research were $320 \times 320$ and $336 \times 336$, respectively.
-In this research, the original images, in $1250 \times 650$ dimensions, were padded with patches on all the $4$ sides of the image to produce resulting images of $1280 \times 672$.
-An original sample image from the training set and its corresponding padded image are shown in \autoref{fig:padded_sample}(a) and \autoref{fig:padded_sample}(b), respectively.
-So, higher resolution images were used as input to the models in this research, compared to those used by Marios Krestenitis et al. \citep{OilSpillDataset}.
-The patch padding was done in such a way as to select a patch of pixels with the sea surface.
-To make this patching task easier, a random sample image from the training set was selected.
-To increase the size of the dataset of the training data, data augmentation was applied.
-Random horizontal and vertical flips were applied only on the training set for data augmentation.
-The images were normalized using the mean and standard deviation of the training set.
-The normalized images were used as input to the various models used in this research.
+In the work of this article, the original images, in $1250 \times 650$ dimensions, are padded with patches on all the $4$ sides of the image to produce resulting images of $1280 \times 672$.
+An original sample image from the training set and its corresponding padded image are shown in Figures \ref{fig:padded_sample}(a) and \ref{fig:padded_sample}(b), respectively.
+So, higher resolution images are used as input to the models, compared to those used by Marios Krestenitis et al. \cite{OilSpillDataset}.
+The patch padding is done in such a way as to select a patch of pixels with the sea surface.
+A random sample image from the training set is selected to make this patching task more straightforward.
+Data augmentation is applied to increase the size of the training dataset.
+Random horizontal and vertical flips are applied only on the training set for data augmentation.
+The images are normalized using the mean and standard deviation of the training set.
+Then, the normalized images are used as input for the various models used in this research.